PanicStation.org

 • Do not delay help if the number keeps falling or you feel worse.

-• Do not take more insulin or other glucose-lowering meds “to correct it.”
+• Do not take more insulin or other glucose-lowering medicine to “correct” anything while you are low.

-• Do not start with slow snacks (high fat/protein like chocolate, peanut butter, milk) — they can work too slowly in a dropping low.
+• Do not start with slow snacks such as chocolate, peanut butter, or high-fat foods if the reading is dropping; they may work too slowly.

 • Do not drink alcohol.

-• Do not force food or drink if you’re very drowsy, choking, or might pass out.
+• Do not force food or drink into your mouth if you are very drowsy, choking, confused, or might pass out.

 What to do now

-• Another quick sugar you can swallow safely.
+• another quick sugar you know you can swallow safely.

-7. After you start coming up, prevent the next drop.
-Once you’re clearly improving and able to eat, have a longer-acting carb snack/meal (something starchy), especially if your next meal is not soon.
+7. After the reading is clearly rising, reduce the chance of another drop.
+Once you are awake, improving, and able to eat, have a longer-acting carbohydrate snack or meal, especially if your next meal is not soon.

 What can wait

-• You don’t need to figure out the exact cause right now.
+• You do not need to work out the exact cause while the reading is low and dropping.

-• You don’t need to eat a full meal first; quick sugar and re-checking comes first.
+• You do not need to eat a full meal before treating the low; fast sugar and re-checking come first.

 Important reassurance